gliscowo/victus/README.md

 ## Overview

 Victus is a mod about Hearts and how to use them in interesting ways.
 The core of the mod is about crafting custom hearts, the so-called Heart Aspects, which you can then apply on top of your health bar.
-When these hearts get broken (e.g taking damage) it spawns a certain effect, depending on the Aspect.
-The effects range from "feeding" you a steak, to spawning Iron Golems and Vexes, or even outright preventing your death.
+When these hearts get broken (by taking damage) a certain effect is triggered, depending on the Aspect.
+These effects range from "feeding" you a steak, to spawning Iron Golems and Vexes, or even outright preventing your death.

 ## Credits
  - **Pois1x** for providing the textures